ameba23/lowtechnetwork/docs/community_run_communication.md

     software and hardware to achieve the goal of a censorship-free Internet" This wiki is a guide to setting up a meshnet node, using CJDNS.
+* [althea mesh](http://altheamesh.com/) project where you pay peers to share connection

 :\* [Darknetplan subreddit](http://www.reddit.com/r/darknetplan) "A
 place to organize efforts to create a hardware/software stack for a